adambfanni/adambfanni/README.md

 - 👋 Hi, I’m @adambfanni
 - 👀 I’m interested in Data Analytics
-- 🌱 I’m currently learning SQL and advanced Excel
+- 🌱 I’m currently learning SQL and Python
 - 💞️ I’m looking to collaborate on building databases
 - 📫 How to reach me Linkedin @bernadettadam